catspeed-cc/proton-privoxy/README.md

 ~Technically adding nopasswd is not really safe, but I am not sure how else to get around the password prompt within the script.
 Just be warned the user will have sudo abilities without entering a password! (ex. ```sudo su``` entered as this user will get you root user access)~

+### why root?
+The original code for walterl/proton-privoxy only includes a docker setup / installation.
+Docker by default on Debian and other linux distributions is set up under the root user and requires root user to issue docker commands.

 ## Features

 ### Multiple VPN connections on the same machine